nginxinc/nginx-loadbalancer-kubernetes/docs/tls/NO-TLS.md

 NLK is configured via a ConfigMap.
 The ConfigMap is named `nlk-config` and is located in the `nlk` namespace.
 Depending on which mode is chosen, certain fields will need to be updated in the NLK ConfigMap.

-For this mode, only the `mode` field needs to be included, and should be set to `no-tls` (or omitted altogether as this is the default mode).
+For this mode, only the `tlsMode` field needs to be included, and should be set to `no-tls` (or omitted altogether as this is the default mode).

 The following is an example of a ConfigMap for this mode (be sure to update the `nginx-hosts` field with the correct NGINX Plus API endpoints)